IBM-Cloud/openwhisk-darkvisionapp/README.md

 ### Extracting frames from a video

-The user uploads a video.
-Once the video is uploaded, OpenWhisk detects the new video by listening to Cloudant changes.
+The user uploads a video or image using the Dark Vision web application, which stores it in a Cloudant DB.
+Once the video is uploaded, OpenWhisk detects the new video by listening to Cloudant changes (trigger).
-OpenWhisk triggers the video extractor.
+OpenWhisk then triggers the video extractor action.
 During its execution, the extractor produces frames (images) and stores them in Cloudant.
+The frames are then processed using Watson Visual Recognition and the results are stored in the same Cloudant DB.
+The results can be viewed using Dark Vision web application OR an iOS application.

 ![Architecture](http://g.gravizo.com/g?
   digraph G {